Saudi Arabia's PIF considers buying Dubai design firm Depa, sources say

-DUBAI (Reuters) - Saudi Arabia’s Public Investment Fund (PIF) is considering buying Dubai-listed interior design and speciality contractor Depa Plc to fit-out hotels under construction in the kingdom, three sources with knowledge of the matter said.
+DUBAI, June 30 (Reuters) - Saudi Arabia's Public Investment Fund (PIF) is considering buying Dubai-listed interior design and speciality contractor Depa Plc (DEPA.DI) to fit-out hotels under construction in the kingdom, three sources with knowledge of the matter said.

 Should a deal be reached, an offer would be made to Depa's biggest shareholders and the firm would be taken private, said one of the sources, declining to be identified as the matter is not public.